jonnew/Oat/README.md

         - I need to come up with a series of scripts that configure and run components in odd and intensive, but legal, ways to ensure sample sychronization is maintained, graceful exits, etc
-- [x] Pull-based synchronization with remote client.
-    - By virtue of the synchronization architecture I'm using to coordinate samples between SOURCE and SINK components, I get both push and pull based processing chain updates for free.
-This means if I use `oat-posisock` in server mode, and it blocks until a remote client requests a position, then the data processing chain update will be sychronized to these remote requestions.
-The exception are `pure SINK` components, which can be driven by an external clock.
-Namely, hardware devices: `oat-frameserve gige`, `oat-frameserve wcam`, etc. When these components are driven by an external clock, they will publish at a rate driven by the clock regardless of remote requests for data processing chain updates.
-If remote sychronization is required, this is undesirable.
-    - One thing that could be done is to implement buffer components that provide FIFOs that can follow `pure SINK`'s.
-However, this should only deal with 'hickups' in data processing.
-There is no free
-      lunch: if consumers cannot keep up with producers on average, then consumers need to speed up or producers need to slow down.
-    - EDIT: `oat-buffer` takes care of this.
 - [ ] GigE interface cleanup
     - ~~The PGGigeCam class is a big mess.
 It has has tons of code redundancy.~~
         - EDIT: A lot of this is due to the PG API.
 I've cleaned up a bit, but